See the QuiltNSW Calendar for a comprehensive listing of QuiltNSW activities and events.

 QuiltNSW has information booths at various events throughout the year.
-We are open to having a presence at events, including our Quilt Hoop Display installation – if you are interested in having us at your event, please contact Margy Syrett through the QuiltNSW office (by emailing firstname.lastname@example.org
+We are open to having a presence at events, including our Quilt Hoop Display installation – if you are interested in having us at your event, please contact Margy Syrett through the QuiltNSW office by emailing email@example.com

-- The guild office will open at 10 am for members and visitors wishing to drop their bags, library books, community quilts to the office.
+The small charge of $5 members and $10 visitors must be paid at the door.
+Please bring the exact amount.
+COVID safe conditions for attending Friday Showcase.
+The guild office will open at 10 am for members and visitors wishing to drop their bags, library books, community quilts to the office.

 - Bring a mask to wear when mingling to look at the quilts at the end of the presentation